 Option 2: Create a Mobile-Friendly Church Website

 This option opens a can of worms because EVERY church should consider having a mobile-friendly website no matter what.
 I use this example within this discussion of church bulletins because your church can have a helpful church website with current events and information posted and a mobile-friendly interface that can be used effectively for bulletin-type information such as: sermon notes, current events, online registration, giving information, and much more.
-If your site is running on WordPress, WP Touch is a great free plugin to make your site more mobile-friendly (ChurchTechToday uses this plugin, FYI).
+If your site is running on WordPress, WP Touch is a great free plugin to make your site more mobile-friendly.
+Better yet, use a content management solution (that’s fancy speak for church website software) that is natively responsive.
+This means it will scale to whatever device the user is using.

 Option 3: Utilize YouVersion Live